 - Seizures or

 - Urinary bladder blockage—Use with caution.
 May make these conditions worse.

 - Kidney disease, moderate to severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Proper Use of tiotropium and olodaterol
+Proper use of tiotropium and olodaterol

 Use tiotropium and olodaterol only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Also, do not stop using tiotropium and olodaterol or any asthma medicine without telling your doctor.
-To do so may increase the chance for breathing problems.
+To do so may increase the chance of breathing problems.

 Do not stop using tiotropium and olodaterol or other breathing medicines that your doctor has prescribed for you unless you have discussed this with your doctor.